influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/post.md

   # ...
 ```

-Multiple httppost endpoint configurations can also be added using environment variables.
+Multiple HTTP POST endpoint configurations can also be added using environment variables.
 Variables values are grouped together using the number in each variable key.

 ```bash